twitter-archive/unishark/README.md

 suites:
   my_suite_name_1:
     concurrency:
-      max_workers: 6
+      max_workers: 6  # no choices of concurrency type, just threads
-      level: method
+      level: method  # or class or module
-      timeout: 1800
     ...
 ```

 **NOTE**:
+* **Since 0.3.2**, both threading and multiprocessing concurrency are supported.
+In CPython, threading can benefit IO bound tests while cannot benefit CPU bound tests due to GIL, whereas multiprocessing can bypass GIL and benefit CPU bound tests.
+* Versions < 0.3.2 only support threading concurrency.
+* Versions 0.2.x are NOT recommended because:
+  - Versions >= 0.3.0 adopt a new concurrent execution model internally.
+Test fixtures setUpModule/tearDownModule setUpClass/tearDownClass will be executed once and only once in a suite no matter what concurrency level(module/class/method) of the suite is.
-* For versions **below 0.3.0**, 'max_workers' was set directly under 'test', and 'max_workers' and 'concurrency_level' were set directly under '\<suite name\>'.
+  - In 0.2.x versions, 'max_workers' was set directly under 'test', and 'max_workers' and 'concurrency_level' were set directly under '\<suite name\>'.
-* Currently only multi-threading is supported, not multi-processing.
-Multi-threading concurrency will significantly shorten the running time of I/O bound tests (which many practical cases are, e.g., http requests).
-But it is not so useful when the tests are CPU bound due to python's GIL.
+  - In 0.2.x versions, on the condition of thread-safety, the recommended concurrency level is: If there is setUpModule/tearDownModule in a module, set 'concurrency_level' to 'module', otherwise setUpModule/tearDownModule may run multiple times for the module; If there is setUpClass/tearDownClass in a class, set 'concurrency_level' to 'class' or 'module', otherwise setUpClass/tearDownClass may run multiple times for the class; If there are only setUp/tearDown, 'concurrency_level' can be set to any level.
 * If max_workers <= 1, it is just sequential running.
 * **Users are responsible for reasoning the thread-safety** before enabling concurrent execution.
 For example, when concurrency level is 'method', race conditions will occur if any method including setUp/tearDown tries to modify a class-scope shared resource.
 In this case, user should set concurrency level to 'class' or 'module'.
-* Versions **since 0.3.0** use a new concurrent execution model internally.
-Test fixtures setUpModule/tearDownModule setUpClass/tearDownClass will be executed **once and only once** in a suite no matter what concurrency level(module/class/method) of the suite is.
-* For versions **below 0.3.0**: on the condition of thread-safety, the recommended concurrency level for most user cases are: If there is setUpModule/tearDownModule in a module, set 'concurrency_level' to 'module', otherwise setUpModule/tearDownModule may run multiple times for the module; If there is setUpClass/tearDownClass in a class, set 'concurrency_level' to 'class' or 'module', otherwise setUpClass/tearDownClass may run multiple times for the class; If there are only setUp/tearDown, 'concurrency_level' can be set to any level.
-* To achieve full concurrency, set suites[\<suite name\>]['concurrency']['max_workers'] >= number of modules/classes/methods when concurrency level is module/class/method, and set test['concurrency']['max_workers'] >= number of test['suites'].
+* To optimize the running speed:
+  - If your tests are **IO bound** (read/write, send/receive): gradually increase suites[\<suite name\>]['concurrency']['max_workers'] and test['concurrency']['max_workers'] ('type' could be either 'processes' or 'threads') till the total time taken is the least.
+It has NO better effect to set test['concurrency']['max_workers'] > # of suites or suites[\<suite name\>]['concurrency']['max_workers'] > # of modules/classes/methods when concurrency level is module/class/method.
+  - If your tests are **CPU bound**: for CPython, define multiple suites and run them with up to # of cores processes, and do not configure threading within a suite (threading might even make CPU bound program slower due to GIL).
+For Jython, your tests should still be able to benefit from threading since threads are mapped to Java threads.
+Jython does not have GIL thus does not support multiprocessing to bypass GIL anyway.

 <a name="Data_Driven"></a>